unit8co/darts/_sources/README.rst.txt

 Install darts
 ^^^^^^^^^^^^^

-Install Darts with all available models: ``pip install 'u8darts[all]'``.
+Install Darts with all available models: ``pip install darts``.

-As some models have relatively heavy (or non-Python) dependencies, we also provide the following alternate lighter install options:
+As some models have relatively heavy (or non-Python) dependencies, we also maintain the ``u8darts`` package, which provides the following alternate lighter install options:

 * Install core only (without neural networks, Prophet or AutoARIMA): ``pip install u8darts``